camunda/camunda-docs/docs/components/modeler/feel/what-is-feel.md

 ---
 id: what-is-feel
 title: What is FEEL?
-description: "FEEL is a part of DMN specification of the Object Management Group."
+description: "Learn more about using Friendly Enough Expression Language (FEEL) in Camunda.
+FEEL is a part of the DMN specification of the Object Management Group (OMG)."
 ---

 import { MarkerCamundaExtension } from "@site/src/mdx/MarkerCamundaExtension";